Lili St. Cyr: Hollywood: nightclubs, films and photographs

-While performing in 1947 at Ciro's nightclub in Hollywood (billed as the "Anatomic Bomb"), St. Cyr was arrested by police and taken to court by a customer who considered her act lewd and lascivious.
+While performing in 1947 (1951?) at Ciro's nightclub in Hollywood (billed as the "Anatomic Bomb"), St. Cyr was arrested by police and taken to court by a customer who considered her act lewd and lascivious.
+In December 1951, Herman Hover, owner of Ciro's, was involved with St. Cyr's indecent exposure case.
+She was accompanied by Armando Orsini, her husband.
 Represented by the infamous Hollywood attorney Jerry Giesler in court, St. Cyr insisted to the jury that her act was refined and elegant.
-As St. Cyr pointed out, what she did was slip off her dress, try on a hat, slip off her brassiere (there was another underneath), slip into a négligée.
+As St. Cyr pointed out, what she did was slip off her dress, try on a hat, slip off her brassiere (G-string and brassiere of pink net underneath), and slip into a négligée.
 Then, undressing discreetly behind her maid, she stepped into a bubble bath, splashed around, and emerged, more or less dressed.
 After her appearance as a witness, as a newspaper account of the time put it, "The defense rested, as did everyone else."
 After just 80 minutes of deliberation by the jury, St. Cyr was acquitted.

 While St. Cyr starred in several movies, an acting career never really materialized.
 In 1953, with the help of Howard Hughes, St. Cyr landed her first acting job in a major motion picture in the Son of Sinbad.
 The film, described by one critic as "a voyeur's delight", has St. Cyr as a principal member of a Baghdad harem populated with dozens of nubile starlets.
 The film was condemned by the Catholic Legion of Decency.
-St. Cyr also had a role in the movie version of Norman Mailer's The Naked and the Dead in 1958.
-In this film, St. Cyr plays 'Jersey Lili', a stripper in a Honolulu night-club and girlfriend of a soldier who boasts to his pals that he has her picture painted inside his groundsheet.
-Heavy edits of St. Cyr's night-club routine by censors result in some choppy editing in an otherwise finely crafted film.
+In 1958, St. Cyr also had roles in Josette from New Orleans and the movie version of Norman Mailer's The Naked and the Dead.
+In this film, St. Cyr plays Jersey Lili, a stripper in a Honolulu night-club and girlfriend of a soldier who boasts to his pals that he has her picture painted inside his groundsheet.
+Heavy editing of St. Cyr's night-club routine by censors resulted in choppy editing, compromising the film's quality.
 St. Cyr's movie career was short lived, and typically she settled for playing a secondary role as a stripper, or playing herself.
 Her dancing is featured prominently in two Irving Klaw films, Varietease and Teaserama.
+St. Cyr starred in Runaway Girl (1965).

 St. Cyr was also known for her pin-up photography, especially for photos taken by Bruno Bernard, known professionally as "Bernard of Hollywood", a premier glamor photographer of Hollywood's Golden Era.
 Bernard said that she was his favorite model and referred to her as his muse.